scandum/octosort/README.md

 Memory
 ------
 By default octosort uses 512 elements worth of stack memory.
-The minimimum stack size on modern systems should be around 8192 KB.
 Octosort can be configured to use n / 2 memory with a fallback to the stack.

 Big O
 -----